Seth Moulton: 2020 presidential campaign

 Early in 2019, Moulton began to recruit staff for a potential campaign for the 2020 Democratic presidential nomination.
 He traveled to early primary states such as Iowa and New Hampshire in March 2019.
-Moulton sought to become just the second sitting congressman in U.S. history to be elected President of the United States.
+Moulton sought to become just the second sitting U.S. representative to be elected president.

 Moulton officially announced his candidacy for the U.S. presidency on April 22, 2019.
-During the primary campaign, Moulton knocked Democratic frontrunner, then former Vice President Joe Biden, over his vote in favor of authorizing the Iraq War in 2002.
-Moulton criticized progressive primary contender Senator Bernie Sanders, stating "Bernie wants to change us into a socialist country, and we're not a socialist country."
-Moulton challenged Senator Elizabeth Warren's proposal to break up the largest U.S. tech companies, arguing “She’s completely ignored what’s going on in China.
+During the primary campaign, Moulton criticized the Democratic frontrunner, former Vice President Joe Biden, over his vote in favor of authorizing the Iraq War in 2002.
+Moulton criticized progressive candidate Senator Bernie Sanders, stating "Bernie wants to change us into a socialist country, and we're not a socialist country."
+Moulton challenged Senator Elizabeth Warren's proposal to break up the largest U.S. tech companies, arguing "She’s completely ignored what’s going on in China.
 If we just break up all the American tech companies, China’s going to eat our lunch."
-A Suffolk University/Boston Globe poll for the 2020 New Hampshire Democratic Presidential Primary conducted August 1 to 4 surveyed 500 voters and did not find a single Moulton supporter.
+A Suffolk University/Boston Globe poll for the New Hampshire primary conducted from August 1–4 surveyed 500 voters and did not find a single Moulton supporter.

 On August 7, 2019, Moulton laid off approximately half of his 30 person campaign staff amid low polling and fundraising.
 The Moulton presidential campaign raised just $1 million during the 2019 calendar year.
-On August 23, 2019, Moulton suspended his presidential campaign and withdrew from the race.
-During his campaign, Moulton never polled above 2% in any Democratic presidential opinion poll, and was therefore not invited to the first two Democratic presidential debates, having failed to meet the criteria for invitation.
+On August 23, 2019, Moulton withdrew from the race.
+During his campaign, Moulton never polled above 2% in any Democratic presidential opinion poll, and was not invited to the first two Democratic presidential debates, having failed to meet the criteria for invitation.

-After Moulton dropped out of the 2020 presidential race in August 2019, then-President Donald Trump sarcastically tweeted in response: "The Dow is down 573 points on the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!"
+After Moulton dropped out of the race, then-President Donald Trump sarcastically tweeted in response: "The Dow is down 573 points on the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!"

 The Moulton campaign expressed hope that Moulton would be considered for a key administration post if a Democrat won the White House in 2020, such as secretary of veterans affairs, defense secretary or United Nations ambassador.
 However, President-elect Joe Biden did not offer Moulton any executive nomination or role in his presidential cabinet in 2021.